Flash Flooding

 Flash Flood Awareness

-Douglas County recognizes flash floods as an issue that our residents face each year and provides the following information in an effort to bring awareness to both the causes of flash flooding and recommendations for what residents can help do to prepare should you encounter a flash flood.
+Douglas County recognizes flash floods as an issue that our residents face each year and provides the following information to bring awareness to both the causes of flash flooding and recommendations for what residents can help do to prepare should you encounter a flash flood.

 Flood Safety Information